President: Jennifer Jasperse

 The President oversees all House Board functions, from individual to collaborative efforts.
 She runs the weekly House Board meetings and coordinates activities and functions of the Board in accordance with the Building Director, Governors, and Alumnae.
 She also organizes various Building activities throughout the year, including Welcome Week, fundraisers, all-house votes, parties, and other events.

 The Secretary is responsible for recording the minutes of all House Board meetings; publishing and distributing the Cookie Sheet, a weekly newsletter for residents; and maintaining the hallway table and public bulletin boards.
 The Secretary approves material displayed in these two areas.
 Residents who wish to post information or fliers should contact the Secretary in order to obtain permission (if she is unavailable, the President may also be contacted).

-Judiciary Chair: TBD
+Judiciary Chair: Audrey Hunt

 The Judiciary Chair is responsible for coordinating the Winter and Fall Room Draws and for organizing the Dessert for New Women, which takes place in the spring.
 She also serves as merchandise organizer.

 The Multicultural Council Chairs are responsible for cultivating and promoting the many cultures and traditions present among the residents of the Building.
 Their main means of accomplishing this task is through the organization of active and passive monthly events, as well as helping the Diversity Peer Educator (DPE) with her events.
 One of the most well-known events that they will plan is International Tea, an annual celebration open to the entire University community, in which residents perform various cultural pieces and showcase tables representing different countries of the world.